-Atlantic Central and League Savings and Mortgage Company common shares are subject to an annual rebalancing mechanism and are issued and redeemable at par value.
+Atlantic Central common shares are subject to an annual rebalancing mechanism and are issued and redeemable at par value.
 There is no separately quoted market value for these shares however, fair value is determined to be equivalent to the par value due to the fact transactions occur at par value on a regular and recurring basis.

-League Data owned by the Credit Unions in Atlantic Canada and is part of the Credit Union System and League Savings and Mortgage Company (LSM) is a Atlantic Central subsidiary.
+League Data is owned by the Credit Unions in Atlantic Canada and is part of the Credit Union System and League Savings and Mortgage Company (LSM) is a Atlantic Central subsidiary.
 There is no separately quoted market value for these shares and the fair value could not be measured reliably.
 Therefore, they are recorded at cost.